Types of Stainless Steel Properties and Corrosion

 The passive state is substantially cathodic to the active state.
 It is this potential difference that drives non-uniform attack, such as pitting and crevice corrosion on these alloys.
 For purposes of evaluating possible galvanic corrosion between the stainless steels grades and other alloys, the potential of the passive state should be used.
 As these alloys polarize readily, their potentials can have a wide range in some conditions and may be of little value in assessing galvanic corrosion problems based on field measurements.

-The austenitic grades of wrought stainless steel are designated by numbers in the 200 and 300 series.
-The 300 series is based upon the classic 18% chromium and 8% nickel stainless steel.
-Certain modifications of the composition affect the corrosion resistance, whereas other modifications of the composition are made to achieve mechanical properties.
+The austenitic stainless steel grades, e.g. stainless steel types 304 or 316, are designated by numbers in the 200 and 300 series.
+The 300 series is based upon the classic 18% chromium and 8% nickel stainless stee, stainless steel type 304.
+Certain modifications of the stainless steels composition affect the corrosion resistance, whereas other modifications of the composition are made to achieve the required stainless steel mechanical properties.

 200 Series Stainless Steels.